kubernetes/enhancements/keps/sig-apps/3335-statefulset-slice/README.md

 An operator can check the `.spec.ordinals.start` metric on the StatefulSet to determine if this StatefulSet has a non-default start ordinal defined.
-The operator can also check if the `statefulset_ordinals_start` metric is set.
-A non-zero value indicates it is in use.
+The operator can also check if the `kube_statefulset_ordinals_start` metric is set.
+If `.spec.ordinals` is set on the StatefulSet, this metric will be populated.
+This metric can be counted across StatefulSets in a Kubernetes cluster, to identify the number of StatefulSets using this feature.

 ###### How can someone using this feature know that it is working for their instance?